 Regional health schools are for students with ongoing or serious health issues who can’t attend their local school because they are in hospital, recovering at home, or gradually returning to school.
 Teachers work with students both in hospital and at home.
 Three regional health schools based in Auckland, Wellington and Christchurch together service the whole country, including remote country areas.

-For more information about regional health schools and the entry criteria see When your child needs extra support.
+For more information about regional health schools and the entry criteria see Services and support.

 Special schools provide education for students with particular needs, arising from special talents, learning or behavioural issues.
 They use the New Zealand Curriculum.

 To find out if there is a special school in your area see Special schools.

 Teen parent units are facilities attached to a state secondary school that provides education for teenage students who are pregnant or are raising a child and want to continue their education.